yxuansu/SimCTG/simctg/README.md

 last_hidden_states, logits = model(input_ids=input_ids, labels=labels)
 ```

-The inputs are as follows:
+:bell: The inputs are as follows:
 * `input_ids`: The tensor of a batch input ids and its size is bsz x seqlen.
 The tensor should be right-padded with a padding token id.
 * `labels`: The tensor of a bacth labels and its size is bsz x seqlen.
 The labels is the input_ids right-shifted by one time step.
 And the padding token is should be replaced -100 to prevent gradient update on padded positions.

 You can find an example on how to build the input tensors [[here]](https://github.com/yxuansu/SimCTG#423-create-example-training-data).

-The outputs are as follows:
+:bell: The outputs are as follows:
 * `last_hidden_states`: The hidden states of the output layer of the language model and its size is bsz x seqlen x embed_dim.
 * `logits`: The output of the prediction linear layer of the language model and its size is bsz x seqlen x vocab_size.
 The vocab_size = len(model.tokenizer).